Using the CUBIC Cluster

 R: Set up and run RStudio instance

 Use the following tutorial to set up and run a simple RStudio instance on the cluster.
-This method of using RStudio with cubic is highly recommended for most purposes.
+This method of using RStudio with CUBIC is highly recommended for most purposes.

 Usage: